 What is the age for "senior" apartments?

-Senior age-restricted apartments are usually 55 or 62+ and follow HUD regulations which allow for such "age discrimination".
-If restirctions are 55+, at least one person in the apartment must be at least 55 and the apartment community must have no more than 20% of all residents under the age of 55.
-If they are 62+, than ALL residents must be at least 62.
+Senior age-restricted apartments are usually 55 or 62+ and follow HUD regulations which allow for such "age discrimination."
+If restrictions are 55+, at least one person in the apartment must be at least 55 and the apartment community must have no more than 20% of all residents under the age of 55.
+If they are 62+, then ALL residents must be at least 62.

-Exceptions are made by HUD regulations for renters who are under the minimum age, if they are handicapped.
+Exceptions are made by HUD regulations for renters who are under the minimum age if they are disabled.

 Who are renters?